great-expectations/great_expectations/docs/contributing/contributing_setup.md

 	postgresql_travis_db_1   docker-entrypoint.sh postgres   Up      0.0.0.0:5432->5432/tcp
 	````

-* Once you’re done testing, you can shut down your postgesql container by running `docker-compose down` from the same directory.
+* Once you’re done testing, you can shut down your PostgreSQL container by running `docker-compose down` from the same directory.

 * Caution: If another service is using port 5432, Docker may start the container but silently fail to set up the port.
 In that case, you will probably see errors like this: